 To start you will need to have a damp paper towel and a dry paper towel at the ready.
 Take the warm, damp paper towel and blot the cartridge with the printhead side down onto the towel.
 The printhead is located on the end of the cartridge where the ink comes out and is typically a gold or copper strip.
 You should see ink appearing on the paper towel after blotting a couple of times.
 Be careful not to confuse the printhead with the gold and copper contacts or dots.
 I know they sound awfully similar…if you don’t see ink you are probably blotting the wrong part of the cartridge!
 After blotting onto the damp paper towel, hold the cartridge against the dry paper towel for 30 seconds to a minute.
 This process wicks out any dried ink that may be preventing you from a quality print.
 Once complete, slide the cartridge back in the machine and run a test print.
 Often times this does the job quite nicely.
 If not, repeat the process again.
 If the second time doesn’t cut it move on to our next tip, printhead cleaning!

 Only printers with an integrated printhead can use the paper towel method.
 If you have a printer that uses individual color cartridges, like the Epson® 702XL series, the printhead is built into the printer.
 Most common culprits for a clogged printhead are microscopic dust particles, air bubbles or dried ink.
 Running a printhead cleaning on your machine will clear the print nozzles of excess or dried up ink.
 Though the setup might be different for each printer, this is a typical cleaning function built into the printer’s software.
-Consult your user’s guide to find the cleaning process that will work for you.
 Print a test page to see if the clog is gone, print a second one to be sure (sometimes two will do the trick).
 If that does not clear up the issue, stop doing any further cleanings as this use up a lot of ink and running multiple cleanings in a row doesn’t usually render better results than the first.
+We walk you through the process with an Epson Workforce Pro WF-3820 printer in the video below.
+These steps are similar with most printers, consult your user’s guide to find the cleaning process that will work for you.

 You can find even more helpful printhead cleaning tips in our printer brand specific printhead cleaning guides, check them out below!